 The Department of Energy (DOE) continuously releases new rules focused on reducing energy consumption and pollution in the United States.
-With the most recent 2023 HVAC regulatory changes now in effect, you could wonder if the changes impact new air conditioners, energy efficiency and the need to replace your home’s AC system.
-Here are the answers to the most frequently asked questions on these new standards.
+With the newest 2023 HVAC regulatory changes now in effect, you could wonder if the changes impact new air conditioners, energy efficiency and if they mean you will have to replace your current AC system.
+Here are the answers to some frequently asked questions on these new standards.

 Why Did the DOE Make HVAC Regulatory Changes?

-The new regulations, which took effect on January1, 2023, impact new AC units and heat pumps.
-These changes are designed to standardize and optimize energy efficiency, produce more environmentally friendly options and develop new standards for refrigerants and testing methods.
+The new regulations, which took effect on January1, 2023, apply to new air conditioners and heat pumps.
+These changes are designed to standardize and optimize energy efficiency, generate more environmentally friendly options and develop new standards for refrigerants and testing methods.

 How Is Heating and Cooling Efficiency Measured?

-All air conditioners and heat pumps receive a seasonal energy efficiency ratio (SEER) indicating the level of cooling output in British thermal units or BTUs over a typical cooling season divided by the power consumed.
-The higher the SEER rating, the more energy efficient the model is, as it can remove the same amount of heat using less energy.
-This rating system has been an industry standard since the 1970s, allowing consumers to easily evaluate different AC units and choose ones that meet their energy efficiency requirements.
+All air conditioners and heat pumps get a seasonal energy efficiency ratio (SEER) specifying the level of cooling output over a regular cooling season (in British thermal units or BTUs) divided by the energy consumed (in watt-hours).
+The higher the SEER rating, the more energy efficient the unit is, as it can remove the same level of heat using a reduced level of energy.
+This rating process has been an industry standard since the 1970s, enabling consumers to easily compare different AC units and choose ones that meet their energy efficiency needs.

-Some air conditioners also have an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
-Unlike SEER, EER does not factor in seasonal changes and instead assesses the unit’s efficiency during peak use.
-EER is used for identifying an AC unit's performance during the hottest days of the year.
+Some air conditioners also receive an energy efficiency ratio (EER) calculated by dividing the cooling output (BTUs per hour) by the electrical power input (in watts) at a single point in time.
+Unlike SEER, EER does not take into account seasonal changes and instead assesses the unit’s efficiency during peak performance.
+EER is used for determining an air conditioner’s operation during the hottest days of the year.

 Heat pump heating efficiency is tested utilizing the heating seasonal performance factor (HSPF).
-This ratio calculates the total heating required during the heating season (in BTUs) divided by the total watt-hours of electricity consumed.
-A lot like SEER and EER, a higher HSPF rating shows improved energy efficiency.
-HSPF has been a traditional heating efficiency calculation since the late 1980s.
+This ratio calculates the total heating required during the heating season (in BTUs) divided by the total watt-hours of energy consumed.
+Like SEER and EER, a higher HSPF rating shows greater energy efficiency.
+HSPF has been a standard heating efficiency metric since the late 1980s.

 How Are SEER2, EER2 and HSPF2 Different?

-SEER2, EER2 and HSPF2 are the latest ways to assess air conditioner and heat pump efficiency.
-These brand-new standards give homeowners a more reliable idea of their energy use when they install a particular AC unit or heat pump.
+SEER2, EER2 and HSPF2 are the newest ways to measure air conditioner and heat pump efficiency.
+These brand-new standards give homeowners a more precise understanding of their energy use when they buy a particular AC unit or heat pump.

-SEER2-compliant models also use updated refrigerants with lower global warming potential (GWP) and ozone depletion potential (ODP) compared to previously used refrigerants.
-Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for fixing older units, but they won’t be allowed in new Air conditioning systems.
+SEER2-compliant units also use updated refrigerants with reduced global warming potential (GWP) and ozone depletion potential (ODP) compared to previously used refrigerants.
+Outdated R-22 (Freon) and R-410A (Puron) will be recovered and sold for repairing older units, but they won’t be allowed in new Air conditioning systems.

 What Are the New 2023 Federal Regulations for Energy Efficiency?

-The changes in HVAC system testing requirements mean SEER2, EER2 and HSPF2 are more accurate.
-They involve testing equipment under more realistic field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t take into consideration.
+The changes in HVAC system evaluation requirements mean SEER2, EER2 and HSPF2 are more exact.
+They entail testing equipment under more accurate field conditions, accounting for ductwork and static pressure, which SEER, EER and HSPF ratings don’t consider.

 - Air conditioners installed in the North: 13.4 SEER2 (14 SEER)